A semi-discrete large-time behavior preserving scheme for the augmented Burgers equation: Numerical experiments

 \section{Numerical experiments}

 The aim of this last section is to support the necessity of using large-time behavior preserving schemes for the augmented Burgers equation.
 On the one hand, we show the importance of a numerical flux that does not destroy the N-wave shape at the early stages.
-On the other, we emphasize the role of the corrector factors $\coefzero$ and $\coefone$ in the truncation of the convolution.
+On the other, we emphasize the role of the correcting factors $\coefzero$ and $\coefone$ in the truncation of the convolution.
+Note that the former phenomenon was already stated in \cite{Pozo:2015} in the hyperbolic case, while the latter is an original contribution of the present work.

 Regarding the time discretization, we opt for the explicit Euler for its simplicity.
 Even if there is no guarantee that the asymptotic behavior is preserved, numerical simulations exhibit a correct performance.
 Thus, we consider it enough to illustrate the key points enumerated above.
 We need to take into account that there is a stability condition that must be satisfied to ensure the convergence.
 It is easy to see (e.g. \cite{Castro:2010,Godlewski:1991}) that a sufficient condition is that